Skip to content

 Download

-Harald Mießner, Chief Sales Officer at BILLA: “As a food retailer, our top priority is to use the resources available to us responsibly.
-That's why we are constantly working to minimize food waste along the supply chain - be it through precise demand planning in the stores, price reductions for products that will soon reach their best-before date, or through our close cooperation with charitable institutions, social markets and other partners.
-Our customers also support this by giving 'Wunderlingen' and fruit & vegetable bags a second chance, for example!”
+Harald Mießner, BILLA Sales Board Member: “As a food retailer, our top priority is to handle the resources available to us responsibly.
+That’s why we continuously work to minimize food waste along the supply chain – whether through precise demand planning in the stores, price reductions for products nearing their expiration dates, or through our close collaboration with charitable organizations, social markets, and other partners.
+Our customers also help by giving ‘Wunderlinge’ and fruit & vegetable bags a second chance!”

-At BILLA, the sustainable use of resources starts with the ordering of goods.
-In all BILLA and BILLA PLUS stores, individual order quantities are ordered based on forecasts so that only products that are actually needed are available.
-If there are still products left over that are approaching their best-before date, they are offered at a reduced price.
-They can be identified by “Food is precious” stickers to raise awareness.
+At BILLA, sustainable resource management starts with ordering.
+In all BILLA and BILLA PLUS stores, individual order quantities are placed based on forecasts, ensuring that only products that are actually needed are available.
+If products remain that are close to their expiration date, they are offered at a discounted price.
+These items are identifiable by “Food is precious” stickers to raise awareness.

-BILLA donated over 4,350 tons of food to charitable institutions this year
+BILLA donated over 4,350 tons of food to charitable organizations this year

-Every BILLA and BILLA PLUS location works together with a charitable organization in its neighborhood and provides it with products close to the best-before date free of charge.
-Volunteers collect these from the stores.
-Thanks to this close cooperation, over 4,350 tons of goods have already been saved since January.
-They have benefited Team Österreich Tafel, Caritas, SOMA and smaller organizations such as Flachgauer Tafel, Pannonische Tafel, the Foodsharing initiative and charitable associations such as Allesverwerter, Hoffnungsschimmer and Lebensmittelretter OÖ.
+Every BILLA and BILLA PLUS location cooperates with a charitable organization in their neighborhood, providing them with products close to their expiration date free of charge.
+Volunteers collect these items from the stores.
+Through close cooperation, over 4,350 tons of goods have already been rescued this year, benefiting organizations such as Team Österreich Tafel, Caritas, SOMA, as well as smaller groups like Flachgauer Tafel, Pannonische Tafel, the food-sharing initiative, and non-profit organizations like Allesverwerter, Hoffnungsschimmer, and Lebensmittelretter OÖ.

-Customers saved over 2,700 tons of fruit and vegetables in discounted bags
+Customers rescued over 2,700 tons of fruit and vegetables in discounted bags

-Since January, BILLA customers have taken around 2,000 tons of “Wunderlinge” home with them
+Since January, BILLA customers have taken home about 2,000 tons of “Wunderlinge”

-For over a decade, the “Wunderlinge” brand has been making its way into BILLA and BILLA PLUS stores, bringing fruit and vegetables to the shelves that are of the best quality and have a crisp, fresh taste despite their unconventional appearance.
-This year, almost 2,000 tons of Wunderlinge have already passed through the checkout throughout Austria and landed on our plates despite their blemishes.
+For over a decade, the private label “Wunderlinge” has been featured in BILLA and BILLA PLUS markets, bringing fruit and vegetables of excellent quality and crisp freshness to the shelves, despite their unusual appearance.
+Almost 2,000 tons of “Wunderlinge” have already been sold this year across Austria, landing on plates at home despite their cosmetic flaws.

-Over 1,000 tons of baked goods already processed into animal feed
+Over 1,000 tons of baked goods processed into animal feed

-A different kind of food rescue: in April 2024, BILLA launched a new pilot project with Austrian horse and livestock feed producer KÖNIGSHOFER to reuse baked goods that can no longer be sold or donated.
-Since the project was rolled out to over 1,200 BILLA and BILLA PLUS stores in Austria, over 1,000 tons of baked goods have already been turned into high-quality animal feed - and thus saved from disposal.
+Food rescue with a twist: BILLA initiated a new pilot project in April 2024 with the Austrian horse and livestock feed producer KÖNIGSHOFER for repurposing baked goods that can no longer be sold or donated.
+Since the rollout in all 1,200+ BILLA and BILLA PLUS stores in Austria, over 1,000 tons of baked goods have been transformed into high-quality animal feed, saving them from disposal.